 Bo’s passion for rap started at the age of twelve when he bought his first rap album, entitled “ Big Willie.”
 By Will Smith.

 Coming from a lineage of scholars and educators, Bo continued his education at Harris Stowe State University.
-During his studies, he began to showcase his wordsmith with creative and versatile flows constantly expanding his fan base.
+During his studies, he began to showcase his wordsmith with creative and versatile flows and entering talent shows constantly expanding his fan base.

 Bo Dean’s hard work and dedication got him nominated for three (3) Slum Fest Awards In 2014.
 Artist of the Year, Album of the Year and Best Male Hip Hop Artist of the Year, winning the latter.
 He also led his team “Young Gunz” to victory in the Slum Fest Hip Hop Cypher Battle, and was listed as one of the best emcees in St. Louis by the River Front Times.